khuyentran1401/Author-Profiling/README.md

-# Twitter
+# Author Profiling with NLP

-Identity gender and language variety
+Identity gender and language variety in Twitter